Bachelor (Hons) in Marketing (taught only in Greek)

 Undergraduate entry requirements

 Students, interested in attending four-year programs must be graduates of a technical or a general Greek Lykeion (High School).All core reading that is required in order to engage with the learning outcomes of the programme are in Greek.
 In order to enhance your learning opportunities we will also recommend additional reading in English.
 This reading is not essential to engage with the learning outcomes of the programmes, but will enhance your experience.
-We offer in-house English language tutoring and regular classes to help improve your English for Business, should this be required.

 Each academic year, registration commences 1st June and ends 30rd October.